-This project will enable the treatment of all the stormwater runoff from the 1 acre parking lot.
-In addition, trees will be planted that will grow to provide much needed shade.
+This project enables the treatment of all the stormwater runoff from the 1 acre impervious parking lot.
+In addition, trees will will grow to provide much needed shade.

 This project has numerous partners:

-This project should result in several environmental and user benefits, including: reduced runoff volume and intensity of stormwater runoff due to the infiltration into special soil media we will install in the medians.
+This project provides several environmental and user benefits, including: reduced runoff volume and intensity of stormwater runoff due to the infiltration into special soil media we will install in the medians.
 The trees and shrubs will provide much needed shade in the hot, steamy parking lot.
-The shade to reduce the thermal impact to the downgradiant streams.
+The shade will reduce the thermal impact to the downgradiant streams.

-Details: We will install innovative stormwater BMP of forested bioretention cells (rain gardens) within a 210 space parking lot median at William B. Umstead State Park.
-The parking area that will drain to the stormwater control measure is 1.3 acres.
-The impervious area is 1 acre; the two center medians area are 0.3 acres.
-We are installing 2 large bioretention cells in the northern halves of each of the center two medians.
-Each of the two cells will be in the median space of 18 feet wide by 180 feet long (the entire median length is 360 feet, plus the end islands).
-Each cell will be retrofit with 3 feet of sandy loam engineered media, a 6-inch layer of washed stone, and underdrains to convey treated stormwater.
-The surface will be topped with 2-3 inches of triple-shredded hardwood mulch and planted with trees, shrubs, and herbaceous perennials.
+Details: We installed innovative stormwater BMP of forested bioretention cells (rain gardens) within a 210 space parking lot median at William B. Umstead State Park.
+The parking area that drains to the stormwater control measure is 1.3 acres, consisting of 1 acre impervious and two center medians with an area of 0.3 acres.
+We installed 2 large bioretention cells in the northern halves of each of the center two medians.
+Each of the two cells in the median space are 18 feet wide by 180 feet long (the entire median length is 360 feet, plus the end islands).
+Each cell was retrofit with 3 feet of sandy loam engineered media, a 6-inch layer of washed stone, and underdrains to convey treated stormwater.
+The surface was topped with 2-3 inches of triple-shredded hardwood mulch and planted with trees, shrubs, and herbaceous perennials.

 Two innovative features: 1) trees to provide shade, whose survival will be improved by an 2) internal water storage zone created by 90-degree elbows in the underdrain, which will improve nitrogen treatment and increase total annual volume reduction.

-A key focus will be planting of native trees, complemented by an understory of other native vegetation that can survive in a combination of wet and droughty periods.
-Tree species planted (tentative list, will be updated with actual): water oak (Quercus nigra) (fast growing oak species) and bald cypress (Taxodium distichum) (slower growing, with stunning fall colors).
-Understory trees and bushes will include: dogwood (Cornus florida) and beauty berry (Callicarpa americana).
+A key focus is the planting of native trees, complemented by an understory of other native vegetation that can survive in a combination of wet and droughty periods.
+Tree species planted (tentative list, will be updated with actual): bald cypress (Taxodium distichum) (slower growing, with stunning fall colors).
+Understory trees and bushes include: dogwood (Cornus florida) and beauty berry (Callicarpa americana).
 Native grasses will include switch grass (Panicum virgatum) and river oats (Chasmanthium latifolium).
 As overstory tree canopy closes, shade will limit native grass growth but not understory tree and shrub growth.

-We are also installing 2 monarch butterfly gardens in raised beds.
-They will be located along the walkway to the bath house.
-We will be soliciting volunteers to help construct the raised bed and plant.
+We also installed 2 monarch butterfly gardens in raised beds.
+They are located along the walkway to the bath house.